cristianfalcone/ajo/readme.md

   }
 }
 ```
-In `handleRestart`, `this.return()` is first called to reset the generator function.
+> In `handleRestart`, `this.return()` is first called to reset the generator function.
 This effectively ends the current execution of the component's generator function and prepares it to start from the beginning.
 Immediately after, `this.refresh()` is called to trigger a re-render of the component.
 This ensures that after the state is reset, the component's UI is also updated to reflect its initial state.

 ### `arg:`

 - **Purpose:** The `arg:` prefix is used in Ajo to explicitly pass arguments to generator functions.
 This prefix distinguishes component arguments from regular HTML attributes and other special properties.

 - **Behavior:**
-  - When a stateful component is rendered in Ajo, any attribute on it that starts with `arg:` is treated as an argument to be passed to the component's generator function.
+  - When a stateful component is rendered in Ajo, any property on it that starts with `arg:` is treated as an argument to be passed to the component's generator function.
   - This mechanism ensures that the arguments are clearly identified and separated from other attributes or DOM properties.

 - **Usage:**
   - Use `arg:` prefixed attributes when you need to pass data or event handlers to a component's generator function.
-  - This approach is particularly useful in maintaining a clear separation between component-specific props and other attributes that might be used for styling or DOM manipulation.
+  - This approach is particularly useful in maintaining a clear separation between component-specific arguments and other attributes that might be used for styling or DOM manipulation.

 - **Example:**
 ```jsx